securechain/securechain-wallet/README.md

 2. Make and install Berkeley DB by manually.

-3. Start Qt Creater and open "securechain-wallet.pro", then make proper configurations.
+3. Start Qt Creator and open "securechain-wallet.pro", then make proper configurations.
 Be sure that it is a release build.

 4. Use the "Build"/"Build All" menu option to start the build.

 5. When the build is finished, there will be a new "securechain-wallet" file under the "build-securechain-wallet-Desktop-Release" folder.
 The new file can run on the same Linux platform.

-**Mac(static)**
+**Mac (static)**

 The build steps for Mac are similar to those on Linux.
-Note that due to the new [System Integrity Protection](https://support.apple.com/en-us/HT204899) feature from EI Capitan, the "/usr" and "/usr/local" folders may be readonly even with root privilege.
-Therefore it is recommended to install the depencencies into "/opt/local" folder.
-Some libraries can also be installed automatically by MacPort(https://www.macports.org/).
+Note that due to the new [System Integrity Protection](https://support.apple.com/en-us/HT204899) feature from EI Capitan, the "/usr" and "/usr/local" folders may be read-only even with root privilege.
+Therefore it is recommended to install the dependencies into "/opt/local" folder.
+Some libraries can also be installed automatically by [MacPort](https://www.macports.org/).

 Note that the build for Mac will be static, therefore the dependencies should also be static including Qt.
 To make a static build of Qt libraries, please refer to http://doc.qt.io/qt-5/osx-deployment.html

 To deploy the software, please add "RELEASE=1" as an additional argument to qmake in build setting.

-### SecureCoin Daemon(Not fully tested)
+### SecureCoin Daemon (Not fully tested)

 **Linux**